-In the United States: Annual APA dues for most U.S. members range from $160 to $385.
-Dues are salary-based, ensuring that individuals at all income levels can participate.
-U.S. members also pay chapter dues that range from $25 to $173.
+- In the United States: Annual APA dues for most members in the United States range from $160 to $385.
+Dues are salary-based, which ensures that individuals at all income levels can participate.
+U.S. members also pay chapter dues, which range from $25 to $173.
 Combined national and chapter dues range from $185 to $558, depending on the member’s salary and location.
-AICP dues for U.S. members are also determined by salary and range from $100 to $190.

 Not a Planner?

 APA membership is open to everyone who is committed to applying the benefits of planning to create communities of lasting value.

 - Learn more if you’re a planning or zoning board member or commissioner, or an elected or appointed official.

 - Learn more if you live outside the United States.

 - Learn more if you’re a full-time student.

 - Learn more if you work in an affiliated profession, or you are an interested nonplanner.